EGoverde/Mvvm.Nucleus.Maui/README.md

 ### Popup interfaces

-Below interfaces below work on both the View and the ViewModel, with the exception of `IPopupAware<T>`.
+Below interfaces below work on both the ViewModel and the View or Popup, with the exception of `IPopupAware<T>`.

 - `IPopupPrepare(Async)`
     - Similar to the `IPrepare(Async)`, this triggers when a popup is created  but before it is returned for navigation.